Sant Isher Singh: Death

 On August 26, 1975, Sant Isher Singh Ji died in Wolverhampton, England.
 Having practiced celibacy throughout his life, he neither married nor had children.
 In his final recording, he is said to have performed Kirtan of a verse that translated to, "Few are thine days, thou hast grown weary, and the body vesture has gone old."
 This is claimed to be one of the many subtle hints he gave, signaling his imminent departure.

 Disciples

 It is believed that 101 students of the saint achieved the esteemed spiritual level of Brahmgiaan.
-Among his many disciples, some of them are:
+Among his many disciples and those who did ‘Sangat’ of him, some include: